Keeping things going when the user leaves

 This post will focus solely on downloading using a background session as it's much easier to find services that allow us to retrieve content from their system than services that allow us to upload content.

-This post will gradually build up to a working example however if you're on a tight deadline and/or there is murderous look creeping into your manager's eyes 😡, then head on over to the completed example and take a look at BackgroundDownloader
+This post will gradually build up to a working example however if you're on a tight deadline and/or there is a murderous look creeping into your manager's eyes 😡, then head on over to the completed example and take a look at BackgroundDownloader

 , BackgroundDownloaderContext